qwazwsx/c4-cams/README.md

 ## 3. `GET /api/random`

-returns a random camera object
+returns a random camera object and the time it took to make a HEAD request

 **this does NOT instantly return a value**

-on the server-end it check if the url is dead or not, if it is dead it generates another random url and checks that
+on the server-end it checks if the url is valid and regenerates based on that

 **it *could* take up to 15 seconds to return a value in worst-case scenario**